 Mojo, Fire Extinguisher, Grow…

-We are going to take you through each of the different account names, types and how to set everything up.
+Today I am going to walk you through the Barefoot Investor Bank Accounts and Bucket strategy.
+I will take you through each of the different account names and types and how to set everything up.

 Let’s jump right in.

 At its core, the Barefoot Investor is a new-age way of saving money by using multiple bank accounts and automated transfers to move your money into different ‘buckets’ based on your financial goals.
 It is designed to help you manage your money better by providing you with the tools to save, budget and invest with ease,

 It’s a much smarter method of saving.
 Strict budgeting and tracking expenses on a spreadsheet only work for a very small number of people.

 By automating your finances, you take willpower out of the equation.
 That means you can focus on what really matters: getting rid of your debts, buying your family a home, and setting yourself up for a wealthy retirement.

 But when I told my friend that I was going to be writing an article on the Barefoot Investor, she just said: